-Appropriately prescribed nutritional or herbal supplements can help to reduce the symptoms of menopause and restore sleep, mood, cognition and reduce hot flushes.
-If other factors such as stress, thyroid or other health issues are at play, this needs to be considered also.
+Appropriately prescribed nutritional or herbal supplements help to reduce the symptoms of menopause and restore sleep, mood, cognition and reduce hot flushes.
+If other factors such as stress, thyroid or other health issues are at play, these need to be considered also.

-What we will prescribe will depend on your unique presentation and take into account any prescription medications you might be taking.
+My naturopathic prescription for you will depend on your unique presentation.
+This includes taking into account any prescription medications you might be taking.

-If you haven’t done so earlier, menopause is the time to make the necessary diet and lifestyle changes to ensure you have the health and vitality to enjoy life to the full as you get older (I know, we may not want to admit it but getting old is inevitable if we are lucky so we may as well embrace it).
+If you haven’t done so earlier, menopause is the time to make the necessary diet and lifestyle changes to ensure you have the health and vitality to enjoy life to the full as you get older (I know, we may not want to admit it but getting old is inevitable if we are lucky so let’s embrace it).